What Makes Co-ops Different

 SIEC was founded and is still run by the people who live and work in the communities we serve.
 Instead of operating on a for-profit idea, we operate on a not-for-profit, membership owned business principle with a shared set of values: honesty, openness, caring for others, and social responsibility.
-We strive to listen to the opinions of our members through our Advisory Committee Touchstone (ACT) group.
+We strive to listen to the opinions of our members through our Advisory Committee.
 This group, made up of 50 SIEC members, attend 2 meetings a year.
 Our goal is to educate our members about aspects of the electric industry they may not be aware of; as well as, listening to their feedback on cooperative programs and activities.

 Our Board of Directors, voted on by our members, elects to give three scholarships to high school seniors and sends one high school student to Washington D.C. every summer on the Youth Tour trip.
 We conduct electrical safety demonstrations at area schools and for local emergency responders.
 Keeping everyone safe around electricity is of utmost importance to us.

 We strive to support our local communities.
 Through our Co-op Connections Card program, we encourage local businesses to provide discounts at many local stores and restaurants in the area.
 This little card also gives members discounts on their prescriptions at participating pharmacies.
 To promote economic growth, SIEC can provide revolving loan funds to area businesses, available through a partnership with the USDA Rural Development Program.